History of the Washington Commanders: 2008

-2009 season
+2009

 The Redskins signed defensive tackle Albert Haynesworth to a 7-year, $100 million contract in the offseason.
 They also signed cornerback DeAngelo Hall to a 6-year, $54 million contract.
 Hall had joined the team for the final seven games of the 2008 season after being released by the Oakland Raiders.

 The Redskins also signed offensive guard Derrick Dockery to a 5-year deal, bringing him back to the team that drafted him in 2003.
-In the 2009 NFL Draft the Redskins, with the 13th pick overall in the first round, drafted defensive end Brian Orakpo out of Texas.
+In the 2009 NFL draft the Redskins, with the 13th pick overall in the first round, drafted defensive end Brian Orakpo out of Texas.
 Orakpo was dominant in his senior season (2008) with the Texas Longhorns winning multiple prestigious awards including the Bronko Nagurski Trophy, Ted Hendricks Award, Lombardi Award, and the Bill Willis Trophy, the Redskins hadn't had a pass rushing force like Orakpo since Dexter Manley and Charles Mann donned the burgundy & gold.
 Orakpo would go on to finish his rookie season with 50 combined tackles, 11 sacks, 1 forced fumble, 2 passes defensed, and 4 run stuffs.
 Orakpo's highlight game would come on December 13 against the Oakland Raiders, Orakpo recorded 6 combined tackles, 4 sacks, and 1 forced fumble earning him the NFC Defensive Player of the Week Award for his efforts, he also was selected to his first Pro Bowl.
 The Redskins also released two veterans, offensive tackle Jon Jansen and wide receiver/kick returner James Thrash.

 After starting the season 2–3, although every Redskins' opponent had been previously winless, the Redskins hired former NFL offensive coordinator Sherman Lewis as an offensive consultant.
 Following a close loss to the Kansas City Chiefs, Lewis was promoted to playcalling duties with coach Jim Zorn was stripped of those duties.
 Despite huge controversy of the job security of coach Zorn, Vinny Cerrato had stated that Zorn will be the coach of the Redskins for the remainder of the season.
 However, Zorn and Campbell would outlast Cerrato himself, as he resigned after Week 14.
 While at the time it was stated in the press that Cerrato resigned, in a January 2013 interview with The Washington Post, Snyder stated he had in fact fired Cerrato for allowing him to hire the unqualified Jim Zorn as the head coach.
-Three days before the Monday Night Football game against the New York Giants, the Redskins hired former Tampa Bay Buccaneers General Manager Bruce Allen.
+Three days before the Monday Night Football game against the New York Giants, the Redskins hired former Tampa Bay Buccaneers general manager Bruce Allen.
 Despite the fanfare surrounding the Redskins after hiring the son of George Allen, the man who began the winning tradition in Washington, the Redskins were routed 45–12, being swept by the Giants for the third time in four years.

 The Redskins finished their 2009 season on January 3, 2010, with a 23–20 loss to the San Diego Chargers.
 The next day, in the early morning, head coach Jim Zorn was fired.
 They finished with the 2009 season with a 4–12 record.